Country Profile: Sao Tome and Principe

 - 6: Number of administrative divisions.

-- 2026: Expected date of the next presidential election.
+- 2026: Expected date for the next presidential election.

 Military and Security

-- 18 years: Minimum age for military service.
+- 18: Minimum age for compulsory military service.

 Energy